Go directly to product information

 Usage

-The Cacho de cabra is one of the most important chilies in Mapuche cuisine, and has found its way into modern Chilean cuisine from that tradition.
+Cacho de cabra is one of the most important chilies in Mapuche cuisine, and has found its way from that tradition into modern Chilean cuisine.

-It is often dried and ground for use in marinades and dishes like chili con carne and soup.
-After hydrating, the pepper is used in sauces and pastes.
-Its most famous use is in merquén, which gives it its nickname, ají merkén.
+It is often dried and ground for use in marinades and dishes such as chili con carne and in soup.
+After hydration, the pepper used in sauces and pastas.
+The best-known application is in merquén, to which the pepper owes the nickname ají merkén.

-Traditionally, the Mapuche use merquén in mashed potatoes (puré picante) - the Mapuche territory is the origin of a large number of potato cultivars - and with peanuts (mani merkén).But also in traditional Chilean dishes like lomito (a sandwich with marinated pork), chacarero (ditto, but with thinly sliced beef), on pizzas, and in pebre, the famous Chilean sauce.
-Merkén also pairs perfectly with fish (salmon) and pumpkin—as does the warm mashriq blend. baharat.
+Traditionally, the Mapuches use merquén in mashed potatoes (puré picante)—the Mapuche region is the origin of a large number of potato cultivars—and around peanuts (mani merkén).But also in traditional Chilean dishes such as lomito (a sandwich with marinated pork), chacarero (ditto, but with thinly sliced beef), on pizzas, and in pebre, the famous Chilean sauce.
+However, merkén also pairs excellently with fish (salmon) and pumpkin – as well as the warm mashriq blend. baharat.

-The Araucanía region grows in the Araucanía tree, known for its seeds, piñónes (pine nuts).
-A typical Mapuche dish is sautéed piñónes with merkén: the seeds are boiled and then roasted with garlic, oregano, and salt.
-Merkén is used as a finishing touch.
+In the Araucanía region grows the Araucanía, a tree known for its seeds, piñónes (pine nuts).
+A typical Mapuche dish is sautéed piñónes with merkén: the nuts are boiled and then fried with garlic, oregano, and salt.
+Merkén is used as the finishing touch.

 And what about a coffee-rubbed steak?
-Make a rub of 2-3 parts ground robust coffee, 1 part brown caster sugar, 1 part to notice And salt and garlic to taste (max 1 part)?
-If you make the rub ahead of time and want to save it for future use, don't use fresh garlic, but garlic powder.
+For this, make a rub of 2-3 parts ground robust coffee, 1 part brown sugar, 1 part to notice and salt and garlic to taste (max 1 part)?
+If you make the rub in advance and want to save it for future use, do not use fresh garlic, but garlic powder.

 Features